Getting started

 `

-c.PersistentFlags().StringVarP(&c.To, "to", "t", "world", "e.g. --to=world or -t world")
+c.PersistentFlags().StringVarP(&c.to, "to", "t", "world", "e.g. --to=world or -t world")

 return c